BekAllaev/Orders-Management-System/docs/index.md

 But if you are a developer then you will be interested in how this project solve one treacky problem.
 This application works with huge amount of data and must stay UI-friendly and responsive at the same time.
 This problem solved using reactive programming and exactly ReactiveUI framework.

+Another interesting aspect is that WPF client can receive data from WebAPI.

 In this application you can see
 Programming language: `C#`
 Frameworks: `Prism` , `ReactiveUI` , `DynamicData`